 You will have the opportunity to demonstrate your skills and knowledge in health and social care scenarios.
 You could consider work experience in a health and social care setting.

-How will I be assessed?
-50% of the course is an externally set, internally marked synoptic project.
-50% of the course is an externally marked synoptic project. externally set, internally marked synoptic project. heath and Social care
+- 50% of the course is an externally set, internally marked synoptic project. - 50% of the course is an externally set and externally marked exam.